 Since premiering in September 1957, The Current has been the newspaper of record for Cotton Electric members.
-The Current is a full-size newspaper that is Cotton Electric Cooperative offers rebates designed distributed to more than 15,000 people every month.
+The Current is a full-size newspaper that is distributed to more than 15,000 people every month.

-The award-winning newspaper features a dynamic As an added service, members of Cotton Electric Co-Check our website, CottonElectric.com, for updates operative may place two free classified ads in each issue.
+The award-winning newspaper features a dynamic classified section and an editorial policy that focuses on the people and activities of Southwest Oklahoma.
+As an added service, members of Cotton Electric Cooperative may place two free classified ads in each issue.
 Also, display advertising is available to area businesses and individuals at very competitive rates.